South Carolina Defective Products Lawyers

 • Marketing defects.

 Manufacturing defects involve a problem that is unique to a specific item.
 The defect must have arisen before the item reached the consumer.
-This occurs most often during the process of making and/or assembling it.
+This occurs most often during making and/or assembling it.
 It can involve a malfunction of a machine used in the manufacturing process, in human error in safely operating such a machine, or in a failure by a company to create and implement reasonable product safety measures in the manufacturing process to avoid known or knowable issues with a product they are in the business of manufacturing.

 How do I establish liability for a South Carolina defective product?